renanfranca/renanfranca.github.io/_posts/2023-06-20-implementing-placeholder-loading-in-vue.md

 };
 ```

 Here, `createCategory` is a function that takes a `modulesCount` argument.
-It creates an array of `baseColumns` and another array of `additionalColumns` which holds a number of `createBigColumn` instances based on the `modulesCount`.
+It creates an array of `baseColumns` and another array of `additionalColumns` which holds several `createBigColumn` instances based on the `modulesCount`.
 It then combines these arrays into a single row using the `createRow` function.

 ```typescript
 const createColumn = (size: number, classes: string) => ({ size, classes });